Earth's oxygenated history

 Degenerate interpretations of O3 spectral features in exoplanet atmosphere observations due to stellar UV uncertainties: a 3D case study with TRAPPIST-1e

-We simulated 10 different scenarios: 5 cases with one incoming stellar spectrum, and 5 cases with another.
+We simulated 10 different planetary scenarios for TRAPPIST-1e, a potentially habitable exoplanet: 5 cases with one incoming stellar spectrum, and 5 cases with another.
 One of these was from Peacock et al. (2019), and the other from Wilson et al. (2021).
 The latter has much lower ultraviolet (UV) emission than the former.
 UV emission is important for atmospheric chemistry and the habitability of the surface.
+Ultimately, the quiescent UV flux is unknown, and TRAPPIST-1 is an active star, so the incident flux will likely vary anyway.
+This is a general problem, one not isolated to the TRAPPIST-1 system.
+As we showed in our paper, it can have imporatnt consequences for observational ambiguities when the UV flux is not well-constrained.

 Predicting future exoplanet observations